-Yesterday, my girls and I were wandering around the Wal-Mart (we'd gone in for one thing, but it always happens) when I saw a large glass jar.
+Yesterday, my girls and I were wandering around the Wal-Mart (we'd gone in for one thing, but it always happens) when I saw large glass jars that were shaped like fish bowls.
 I didn't see a large empty jar on the shelf; I saw a lush terrarium.

 So of course, I bought the jar and a couple of herbs.
 The Wal-Mart didn't have any house plants, only herbs and annuals.

 After poaching my garden shed, I made the prettiest terrarium ever.

 Or maybe it's just the prettiest one I ever made.

 Either way, it's nice.

 I have been bitten by a terrarium bug.
 I want to make a sandy desert cactus terrarium next, but I have to wait til I get another allowance.
 (Have I explained that yet?
 Joe and I have been giving ourselves a $20 allowance every other week.)